 PTS can also carry out an inventory check to ensure that all markings and studs conform to the Traffic Signs Regulations and General Directions (TSRGD).

-PTS use a Zehntner system, which has undergone and completed correlation trials with TRL for use on the UK trunk road network.
+PTS use a Laserlux system, which has undergone and completed correlation trials with TRL for use on the UK trunk road network.
 It is one of only two systems available.

-Using Zehntner PTS can offer the following package:
+Using Laserlux high speed retro-reflectivity PTS can offer the following package:

-- Data collection at speeds up to 60mph
+- Data collection at variable speeds up to 70mph

-- GPS data is automatically collected to allow the results to be plotted on a map background
+- Data collected with GPS allowing the results are plotted on a map background using GIS software

 - A forward renewal programme of between 1 to 10 years